With Keyrails ✅

 No. Keyrails works directly inside Premiere and improves control of the Premiere graph editor.
 Many editors use After Effects because easing curves are easier to control there.
 Keyrails helps make Premiere keyframe editing much smoother without leaving Premiere.

 Keyrails operates at the OS level, meaning it doesn’t matter which version of Premiere you have.
-It works on Windows and it works on macOS 14 Sonoma and above.
+It works on Windows 10 and above.
+It works on macOS 14 Sonoma and above.